Employer of Record in Saint Kitts and Nevis

 40 hrs/wk

 Saint Kitts and Nevis is a twin-island nation with great rainforests and sandy beaches.
-As a member of the Eastern Caribbean Currency Union (ECCU), St. Kitts and Nevis benefits from a stable currency, the Eastern Caribbean Dollar (XCD), which is pegged to the US dollar.
-Its economy is historically rooted in tourism and financial services, and it has no personal income tax.
+As a member of the Eastern Caribbean Currency Union (ECCU), St. Kitts and Nevis benefits from a stable currency, the Eastern Caribbean Dollar (XCD), which is pegged to the US dollar at 2.70:1.
+Its official language is English and Basseterre serves as the country’s main economic hub.

 However, understanding the local employment laws, payroll systems, and corporate setup requirements can be a burden.
 That’s where an Employer of Record (EOR) comes in.
 It’s the simplest, most compliant way to hire in St. Kitts and Nevis without the administrative commitment.